moekyihtwe/Cafe-sales-analysis/README.md

   49% of blank items were imputed as Cake.

-  Did the samw to the Sandwich and Smoothie.
+  Did the same to the Sandwich and Smoothie.

 3. Other Missing Value Handling